-Providing information that is valuable and necessary will keep them reading.
+Subscribers need to feel that you’ve earned their time — providing information that is valuable and necessary will keep them reading below the fold.

 Although your emails will reach many inboxes, it's vital to write as if it were just one person.

 The best way to get to know someone is to ask questions.

-Witty one-liners stick with people even after they’re done reading your mail.
+When you make someone laugh, you put them in a good mood — witty one-liners stick with people even after they’re done reading your mail.

 People will relate to your emails if you can empathize with them — and no one understands you like a friend.